 Our intuition is strong.
 It is our guide.
 All of us are born with it, and the lucky ones never lose it, and just get to begin the awesome work of honing it from day one.
 Others lose touch with it as the world gets in, and in the cavernously bizarre reality that is adolescence, we start caring about what other people think of us, more than what we know to be true.
 Or, if we make it through adolescence unscathed, perhaps in our late teen/early college years, we veer off course a bit, and lose our way.
-I believe that intuition is God, it is our connection to Him.
+I believe that intuition is God, it is our connection to Creator.
 As a dear friend recently reminded me, Wayne Dyer said that prayer is us talking to God; intuition is God speaking to us.

-In the past four years since we moved, my intuition (connection to God) has grown without restraint.
+In the past four years since we moved, my intuition has grown without restraint.
 It has grown specifically because I have focused on what He wants for my life and for the lives of my family members as we began on this new path.
 Sometimes, trying to decipher what God was telling me was super hard.
 Actually, it’s always hard when I try to control it.
 As my acupuncturist once told me, “there is no try, there is only do”…(I’m pretty sure she got that from Yoda), and it took me a while to let that sink in.
 There are many points in life where we have to do tough things.
 We try to make new friends, we try to recover from an illness, we try to recover our children, we try to get over something hurtful that someone said to us.
 I have found that if I keep trying to do those things, it never happens, or only partially so.
 But when I change my attitude to, “I am doing this well, it is for me, and it is happening now”, truly amazing things happen, and that is the sweet spot.
 When we are directly dialed in to our intuition, that voice of God- we suddenly have focus, drive, and renewed strength and clarity.

 How do you go about becoming more in-tune with your intuition, you ask?
 There are many ways to go about it, and here are just a few: